William Stevenson (New Zealand politician, born 1901): The rower

-Sir William started rowing in the late 1900s- fours, eights and pairs, as all young oarsmen do before specializing in any particular class of rowing.
-Single sculls drew the Stevenson preference and he became a four time New Zealand Single Sculls Champion, starting in 1922 in Auckland Rowing Club colors.
+Sir William started rowing in the late 1900s- fours, eights and pairs, as all young oarsmen do before specialising in any particular class of rowing.
+Single sculls drew the Stevenson preference and he became a four time New Zealand Single Sculls Champion, starting in 1922 in Auckland Rowing Club colours.
 In 1923 at Bluff he became the only New Zealander at that time to win the Single and Double Sculls (with Doug Smith) on the same day.
 This was repeated in Dunedin in 1924 (1925) and winning again in 1926.
 During the latter period Sir William was rowing for the Waitemata Rowing Club whose headquarters were then opposite the Railway Station on the waterfront road storage area.
 He competed in the Henley-On-Yarra Regatta at Melbourne in 1927 achieving second to the World's Champion of that period in the Single Sculls.
 Unfortunately around the late 1920s he was forced to abandon rowing while still in his prime, to concentrate his efforts on the pressures of a growing business.
 A little over two decades later he came back to the rowing world to take up the role of Coach for two of his sons, Bill and Jack, who he coached as a Double Sculls crew in the late 1940s.
 History repeated itself, when in 1952, 30 years later after his own success in the same Championships, he coached Jack into first place in the National Single Sculls Championship in Wellington.
 That same day, another father/son record was taken when Jack and Bill Hunter won the Double Sculls.